sendgrid/sendgrid-nodejs/use-cases/transactional-legacy-templates.md

 # (LEGACY) Transactional Templates

-IF YOU ARE USING OUR NEW TEMPLATES, PLEASE SEE [THIS ISSUE](https://github.com/sendgrid/sendgrid-nodejs/issues/703).

 For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).
 Following is the template content we used for testing.

 Template ID (replace with your own):